jignesh88/bank-application-proposal/infrastructure/README.md

 - Encryption is enabled for all data storage
 - IAM permissions follow least privilege principle
 - Sensitive values are stored in Parameter Store

+## Monitoring and Maintenance

+After deployment, you can monitor the application through:

+- AWS CloudWatch Logs for Lambda functions
+- Step Functions execution history
+- CloudWatch metrics for API Gateway

+## Costs

+This serverless infrastructure primarily incurs costs when used.
+Key cost factors include:

+- Lambda invocations and execution duration
+- API Gateway requests
+- S3 storage and requests
+- Step Functions state transitions
+- OpenAI API usage (external to AWS)

+When not in use, storage costs for S3 and DynamoDB will be the main ongoing expenses.